Geovanny-Quintero-Velez/Geovanny-Quintero-Velez/README.md

 I am a passionate student at ICESI University and a Full Stack developer with a deep love for crafting impactful technology solutions.
 My proficiency and experience allows me to tackle diverse challenges with creativity, precision and versatility.

 #### What I'm up to currently 🚀
 I am currently immersed in exciting projects that focus on web experiences such as Web applications and APIRest.
 I am also honing my skills in agile methodologies such as SCRUM and Kanban to ensure efficient and collaborative deliveries.
-Also as a student of ICESI university, I'm
+Also as a student of ICESI university, I'm constantly evolving my skills and improving as a professional

 ### Stack and technologies 💻